 Born in Rome in 1955.
 Maturità Classica (60/60), Liceo Mamiani, Rome.
-Laurea in Fisica (110/110 cum laude), Sapienza University of Rome; Thesis on surface excitons, under the supervision of M. Altarelli, F. Bassani and R. Del Sole.
+Laurea in Fisica (110/110 summa cum laude), Sapienza University of Rome; Thesis on surface excitons, under the supervision of M. Altarelli, F. Bassani and R. Del Sole.
 Since then employed at:

 Bell Labs (1, 2, 3), Murray Hill, NJ (1979-1981); Scuola Normale Superiore, Pisa (1981-1982); Max-Planck-Institut für Festkörperforschung, Stuttgart (1982-1984); CNR, Centro Fisica Stati Aggregati ed Impianto Ionico, Trento (1984-1988) and University of Trento (Associate Professor, 1988-1991), La Sapienza, Roma (Associate Professor, 1991-1999; Full Professor, 2000-present).

 My field is the theory of

 electronic states.
 Between 1979 and 1981 I have contributed, with M. Schlüter and D. R. Hamann, to the development of electron-ion potentials, by now a standard tool in electronic-structure calculations.
 Later on, in the groups of F. Bassani (Pisa), O.K.
 Andersen (Stuttgart) and G. Jacucci (Trento), I have used these "norm-conserving pseudopotentials" to study defects, surfaces and interfaces in semiconductors.
 The study of solids has periodically led me back to atoms, many-fermion theory and Density Functional Theory.
 In collaboration with D.M.
 Ceperley I defined in the late eighties a novel pseudohamiltonian for quantum Monte Carlo and went on working on pseudopotential theory vs. QMC for a few more years, then on electronic correlations in model quantum systems like the 2D Hubbard Hamiltonian and the homogeneous electron gas in 2D and 3D, including a modified e-e interaction (1, 2), of interest for new formulations of the Density Functional Theory.
 In the last ~20 years, in collaboration with L. Boeri, I have studied the electron-phonon interaction in superconducting MgB2, CaAlSi, graphite intercalation compounds